tlehman/bin/README.md

 ### ipaddrs
 Find external IP address and log with timestamp.

+### Jenkins
+Show status of all Jenkins jobs at command line

 ### tfind
 (Mac OS X 10.9+ only) Find files under ~ that have a given tag.